fletchly/genius-wiki/docs/setup/configuration/config-yml.md

   # The number of predictions (max output tokens) controls how much text the model is allowed to generate.
   # A lower limit keeps responses short and concise, while a higher limit allows longer, more detailed answers.
   numPredict: 400

-# Conversation context configuration
+# Context database configuration
 context:
-  # Maximum number of messages to store per player
+  # Maximum number of messages per player to store in the database at one time
-  # A higher limit will allow players to continue conversations for longer,
+  # A higher limit will allow players to continue conversations for longer.
-  # however this could cause performance impacts with high player counts.
   maxPlayerMessages: 20

+# Don't change this
+configVersion: 1
 ```

 </details>